Research Administration Education Resources

-IN-PERSON TRAINING: The Office of Research Development & Learning offers individual and group training in the basics of Pivot and Gallery, USA's new Funding Opportunity and Expertise Search Engines, respectively.
+IN-PERSON TRAINING: The Office of Research Communications, Development and Learning offers individual and group training in the basics of Pivot and Gallery, USA's new Funding Opportunity and Expertise Search Engines, respectively.
 Contact firstname.lastname@example.org to schedule a one-on-one meeting or group training event.

 ONLINE RESOURCES: Basic instructions and resources are available online.